johnsfarrell/site/src/pages/projects.md

 ### [Stock Analysis](https://github.com/johnsfarrell/analysis-proj)

-This project analyzed the entire stock market, soley based on fundamental analysis from anlysts across Wall Street.
+This project analyzed the entire stock market, soley based on fundamental analysis from analysts across Wall Street.
 The project involved a heavy amount of webscraping and data cleaning.
 Report and algorithms available in the repository.

 > _Python, Web Scraping, MongoDB_